 If for example, the boiler breaks down on New Year’s Eve, we have an agreement with our preferred plumbing and electrical contractor to provide emergency support out of hours.

 This is optional but we can continue to look after the property, perhaps organising various bits of maintenance and remaining on hand to address emergencies.

 This is a big part of our job.
 We receive the rent, reconcile it, pay contractors, top up the landlord’s float if necessary and then send payment to the landlord together with a statement of income and expenditure.

-For the jobs that we cannot do ourselves, we have a 'little black book' of reliable and professional contractors who represent good value for money.
+For the jobs that we cannot do ourselves, we have a ‘little black book’ of reliable and professional contractors who represent good value for money.
 We can happily use your preferred contractors and would just add their details to your file.
-Our trusted contractors typically charge the following hourly rates:

-We would love to manage all the homes we let; it ensures that our landlords are fulfilling their legal responsibilities and our tenants are happy to live in the property for as long as possible.
+We would love to manage all the homes we let; it ensures that our landlords are fulfilling their legal responsibilities and our tenants are happy to continue to live in the property for as long as possible.